What Is Liveness Detection for AI Fraud? A Guide

 The solution is to choose a method that doesn’t put the burden on the user.
 Passive liveness detection works silently in the background, analyzing subtle cues from a standard selfie or video feed to confirm human presence.
 It adds an essential layer of security without ever interrupting the user’s flow, creating an experience that is both secure and effortless.

-Overcoming Technical and Environmental Hurdles
+Solving Common Technical and Environmental Issues

 Your users won’t always be in a perfectly lit room with a brand-new smartphone and a lightning-fast internet connection.
 In reality, they might be trying to log in from a dimly lit coffee shop, on an older device with a low-quality camera, or in an area with a spotty network.
 These variations in environmental conditions can easily trip up less sophisticated liveness detection systems, leading to false rejections and frustrated users.